What's the difference between an infected tooth and an impacted tooth?

 If impacted teeth don’t cause any problems, it may never require treatment.
 If it causes discomfort, pain relievers may help but tooth extraction (tooth removal) is the usual treatment method for an impacted tooth.
 It requires an oral surgeon like Dr. Reese who has over 25 years of experience doing oral surgeries with various sedation techniques to help keep his patients as comfortable, calm and pain-free as possible during the procedure.

-From correct diagnosis of your tooth problem to corresponding treatment, Dr. Reese will help you preserve your teeth and prevent future problems an impacted tooth can bring.
-Whether you need endodontic surgery or tooth extraction, Dr. Reese and his qualified and able staff will keep you as comfortable as possible.
-Call 317-882-0228 for an appointment.
+From diagnosing your tooth problem to providing the appropriate treatment, our experienced Indianapolis Dentistry team will help you preserve your teeth and prevent future issues caused by an impacted tooth.
+Whether you need endodontic surgery or tooth extraction, our skilled and compassionate staff will ensure your comfort throughout the procedure.
+Call us today for an appointment.